Here's a comprehensive guide to empowering your customers to effectively monetize podcast interviews and cultivate lasting business relationships:

 -

-- Thoroughly explore your guest's background, industry position, recent news, and content they’ve produced.
+Deep Research: - Thoroughly explore your guest's background, industry position, recent news, and content they’ve produced.

 - Understand their business model, goals, pain points, and potential areas for collaboration.